 Extreme poverty throughout the world was worsened in 2020 and 2021 by the COVID-19 pandemic and the stringent measures implemented to slow its spread.
-According to the United Nations Sustainable Development Goals Report 2020, the global poverty rate is projected to rise to 8.8 percent in 2020 from 8.2% in 2019.
+According to the United Nations Sustainable Development Goals Report 2020, the global poverty rate has risen to 8.8% in the first year of the pandemic from 8.2% in 2019.
 It was the first time for the rate of extreme poverty to increase since 1998.

 But poverty doesn’t always win.

 Not even close.

 Is Poverty Increasing or Decreasing Around the World?

 The good news is 1.1 billion people have moved out of extreme poverty since 1990, and 15 countries have made rapid progress in extreme poverty.
 Several countries in Asia, including China, Moldova and Vietnam, effectively ended extreme poverty in 2015.
 Tanzania, one of seven sub-Saharan countries on the list, almost halved its extreme poverty in just over a decade!

 Although the world has made huge progress on extreme poverty reduction, progress hasn’t been even.
 The majority of the 689 million people still living on less than $1.90 a day are in sub-Saharan Africa.
 Even among sub-Saharan high-performers such as Tanzania, rates of extreme poverty remain above 40%.